 THE ONLINE/REMOTE ONLY NATURE OF THIS COURSE means that it is incumbent upon you to be proactive about participating.
-This means that - especially during our shortened summer session - you will need to stay on top of course content, keep track of deadlines and regularly check both Canvas and email.
+This means that you will need to stay on top of course content, keep track of deadlines and regularly check both Canvas and email.